Skip to main content

 Designing for Partitions

-Swytch is a distributed database, which means you have to think about what happens when nodes can’t reach each other.
-This page walks through how Swytch handles partitions today, the fundamental race at the heart of partition detection, a specific failure mode worth knowing about, and the design patterns that keep partitions from becoming incidents.
+Swytch is a distributed cache, which means you have to think about what happens when nodes can’t reach each other.
+This page covers how Swytch handles partitions today, the fundamental race at the heart of partition detection, a specific failure mode worth knowing about, and the design patterns that keep partitions from becoming incidents.

 What partitions look like in Swytch today